localbi/localbi/README.md

 # localbi

 The analysis engine that runs locally.
+On mobile.
+On desktop.
+On anything with a browser.
 ___

 Click a field value to filter